All my books touch on freedom and actually in a way the time we live in, even though I wrote them long before this period…

 Because people are always silent - only books tell the truth...

 Do what gets under your skin.
-People don't want to know the truth and that is the downfall of humanity.
+People do not want to know the truth and that is the downfall of humanity.
 But still no hope that anyone will understand.

 The Book Ark is my book discovery of the year.
 It is a book that is difficult to classify in terms of genre and is surprising.
 In addition, brutally up-to-date.
 The story is interesting and novel, the plot is exciting, the main character goes a long way in the book (and I don't mean the journey that Jan takes physically)...